WanderingCat27/devdynasty-game/docs/GameEngine/GameEngineSubSections/game-loop.md

 The game currently targets 60 FPS, and will achieve it as long as the computer running it can handle that (which most can, this is a simple 2D Java game).
 The target FPS can be changed by modifying the `TARGET_FPS` configuration properly in the `Config` class, however I've found that 60 FPS is the "sweet spot" on every computer I've tested this game out on.

+Note that the game loop ties FPS and UPS (updates per second) together, so there is always one update call per draw call.
+This was done for simplicity, however it does mean the game will slow down if the FPS drops too much.
+Considering this is a simple Java Swing game, I haven't found a computer in my testing that was unable to run it at 60 FPS, so this shouldn't be an issue...

 For each "tick" of the game loop (each time the loop iterates, i.e. one frame), it does two things: updates game logic, and then updates the graphics that are rendered to the screen based on the updated game logic.
 That's it.
 Here is a very detailed diagram illustrating the game loop:

 ![game-loop-diagram.png](../../assets/images/game-loop-diagram.png)